Vogelwarte/NestTool/README.md

 # NestTool
 This R package is an informal collection of R functions created by the [Swiss Ornithological Institute](https://www.vogelwarte.ch) to extract demographic information from the tracking data of birds.
 The functions were developed in the framework of a Red Kite project, and tested and validated mainly for Red Kites.
-The functions read in tracking data, extract movement and nest visitation metrics, and emply RandomForest models to predict whether individuals had a territory, a nest, and bred successfully in a given season based on the tracking data.
+The functions read in tracking data, extract movement and nest visitation metrics, and employ RandomForest models to predict whether individuals had a territory, a nest, and bred successfully in a given season based on the tracking data.

+For users who store their tracking data on [Movebank](https://www.movebank.org/cms/webapp?gwt_fragment=page%3Dsearch_map), there is now an [app that can be used in the field](https://steffenoppel.shinyapps.io/NestFindApp/) to navigate towards the most likely nest of tracked individuals.
+This app is based on the most recent (up to 4 weeks) tracking data of selected individuals, but is only accessible to users with a valid Movebank account and access privileges to a particular study.
+You can find the app here: https://steffenoppel.shinyapps.io/NestFindApp/

 ## Installation